States are already planning to sue Trump over his Obamacare subsidy cut | Fast Company

 States are already planning to sue Trump over his Obamacare subsidy cut

 This week, President Trump announced a plan to do away with a key part of the Affordable Care Act: subsidies to insurance companies that helped low-income people pay out-of-pocket costs.
-This will very likely unravel Barack Obama’s healthcare–insurance companies have threatened to pull out of exchanges if these subsidies were cut.
+This will very likely unravel Barack Obama’s signature healthcare law–insurance companies have threatened to pull out of exchanges if these subsidies were cut.
 States are now trying to fight back.

 Cutting health care subsidies will mean more uninsured in my district. @potus promised more access, affordable coverage.
 This does opposite.